MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/use-silent-account-configuration.md

 > To test single sign-on, run OneDrive setup using the /silent parameter and enter your user name.
 Setup should not prompt for credentials.

 > [!NOTE]
-> Silent account configuration won't work on devices for users which you've required multi-factor authentication.
+> Silent account configuration won't work on devices for users who require multi-factor authentication.
 Select third-party identity providers (IdPs) are supported, but there are caveats.
 For more information, make sure to check out the [Azure AD federation compatibility list](/azure/active-directory/hybrid/how-to-connect-fed-compatibility).

 If the computers on your network are not connected to Active Directory on-premises, but only to Azure AD, we recommend using Intune and a Microsoft PowerShell script to set the registry keys required to enable silent config.
 Be sure you have [automatic enrollment set up for Windows 10 devices](/intune/quickstart-setup-auto-enrollment).